Talya Miron-Shatz: Writing

 In 1990, Miron-Shatz published the book My Body Is My Own: A Guide for Dealing with Child Sexual Assault.

 Since 2008, she writes the blog "Baffled by Numbers", about navigating information to reach better health decisions, published in Psychology Today.

 She also publishes in other venues, such as the American Marketing Association.

 In September 2021, Miron-Shatz published her latest book, Your Life Depends on It: What You Can Do to Make Better Choices About Your Health.

-Consulting career
+Consulting

 Miron-Shatz consults in the sphere of medical decision-making and behavior change in health, involving both prescriber and patient behavior.

 She was the co-organizer of the eHealth Venture Summit at MEDICA and ran the Pharma 2.0 series in NYC's Health 2.0 meetup group.

 She routinely gives talks at medical industry conferences and for business forum events such as Habit Labs, NY; Digital Health Summit, Philadelphia; Financial Times Digital Health Summit Europe; and Financial Times Digital Health Summit, New York.